 - Respiratory infections with pneumonia and tuberculosis

-Salt aerosol is indicated to clean the respiratory system and reduce inflammation.
-Living by the ocean and/or using home salt therapy for at least 7-8 hours daily will make a real difference in the quality of life.
+Salt aerosol is known to clean the respiratory system and reduce inflammation.
+Living by the ocean and/or using home salt therapy for at least 7-8 hours daily will make a real difference in quality of life.
 Long term exposure to salt particles will strengthen respiratory immunity and improve breathing, so that more oxygen will get into the blood stream.